Smithsonian/sidora-services/readme.md

   - smx@fedora> bundle:install mvn:commons-codec/commons-codec/1.10
   - smx@fedora> bundle:install mvn:org.apache.servicemix.bundles/org.apache.servicemix.bundles.commons-httpclient/3.1_7
   - smx@fedora> bundle:install mvn:com.google.guava/guava/18.0

+4. Download GitHub files
+  - GH_DIR = Directory of contents of GitHub on local file system

+5. Folders to copy (and over write when required)
+  - Copy the `Input` folder from `GH_DIR/Routes/Camera Trap` to `SMX_HOME` folder

+6. Generate the Sidora service artifacts by running the maven commands
+  - Go to the GH_DIR and run mvn clean package.
+(Note: The automated unit testing on /Components/FedoraRepo requires Fedora service running as of today.
+You may want to skip the unit test for FedoraRepo module)

+7. Copy SIdora beans to th ServiceMix deploy directory (and over write when required)
+  - Copy the `CameraTrap-(version).jar` from `GH_DIR/Beans/CameraTrap/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `Excel-(version).jar` from `GH_DIR/Beans/Excel/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `VelocityToolsHandler-(version).jar` from `GH_DIR/Beans/VelocityToolsHandler/target/` to the `SMX_HOME/deploy/` folder

+8. Copy SIdora Camel Components to the ServiceMix deploy directory
+  - Copy the `Extractor-(version).jar` from `GH_DIR/Components/Extractor/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `FedoraRepo-(version).jar` from `GH_DIR/Components/FedoraRepo/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `FcrepoRest-(version).jar` from `GH_DIR/Components/FcrepoRest/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `Reader-(version).jar` from `GH_DIR/Components/Reader/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `Thumbnailator-(version).jar` from `GH_DIR/Components/Thumbnailator/target/` to the `SMX_HOME/deploy/` folder

+9. Copy SIdora Tabular Services to the ServiceMix deploy directory
+  - Copy the `excel2tabular-translator-(version).jar` from `GH_DIR/Tabular/excel2tabular-translator/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `tabular-metadata-generator-(version).jar` from `GH_DIR/Tabular/tabular-metadata-generator/target/` to the `SMX_HOME/deploy/` folder
+  - Copy the `tabular-metadata-cxf-services-SMX-blueprint-(version).jar` from `GH_DIR/Tabular/tabular-metadata-cxf-blueprint/target/` to the `SMX_HOME/deploy/` folder

+10. Copy SIdora Camel Routes to the ServiceMix deploy directory
+  - Copy the `camera-trap-route.xml` from `GH_DIR/Routes/Camera Trap/Route/` to the `SMX_HOME/deploy/` folder
+  - Copy the `unified-camera-trap-route.xml` from `GH_DIR/Routes/Camera Trap/Route/` to the `SMX_HOME/deploy/` folder
+  - Copy the `wcs-route.xml` from `GH_DIR/Routes/WCS/Route/` to the `SMX_HOME/deploy/` folder
+  - Copy the `derivatives-route.xml` from `GH_DIR/Routes/Derivatives/Route/` to the `SMX_HOME/deploy/` folder

+11. Copy the sidora external properties file from the template available from Routes/Camera Trap/Karaf-config/etc/edu.si.sidora.karaf.cfg to the SMX_HOME/etc directory and configure the values.
+    More details on the external properties can be found on the SIdora ServiceMix Confluence page.

 12. Start ServiceMix
   - Linux: SMX_HOME/bin/servicemix
   - Windows: SMX_HOME/bin/servicemix.bat